haxwell/eog-mobile/RELEASING_README.md

 Open the project in XCode: open ./platforms/ios/Easyah.xcworkspace/

-In the Project Navigator, click on the Easyah entry.
+In the Project Navigator, click on the Easyah entry, under Targets.

 The setting for General > Signing, select the Team (TODO: add clarifying detail about how certificates, and Apple IDs, etc relate to the value you choose here.)
 For me, the value is only one, Johnathan James.